Annual meetings serve two functions, one of which is often overlooked.

 Another great option is making the meeting as convenient as possible.
 If your neighborhood is full of families with small children consider an outing at a park with a pavilion where business can be conducted and children can play.
 Is your association full of seniors looking to make friends?
 Make it a pot luck meeting with cards, board games or bingo to follow.

 There are tons of ways to incentivize attendance but at the end of the day what works for one association will not necessarily work for another.
-Give a few of these suggestions a try and then tailor it from there.

 3. Include Proxies

-Even with the best of incentives and announcements some neighbors will inevitably have unavoidable conflicts.
+Even with the best of incentives and announcements some neighbors will have unavoidable conflicts.
 Proxies should go out with all notices so that neighbors who have an unavoidable conflict can ensure their voices are heard.
 Be sure to make clear that proxies can be turned in to your property management company, a Board member or a neighbor.

 Sending reminders for proxies to be turned in is a great way to make a run at reaching quorum – something all associations struggle with.